 - Yield the right of way to emergency vehicles

-Additionally, it's also important to:
+Additionally, it's also essential to:

 - Pay attention to the roadways